LennaHammer/English/EVP/out/words_adverb.md

 /hɪr/ GIVING
 [A2]used when you are giving someone something
 - Here's a present for you.
 - "Can I borrow a pen?"
 "Sure.
-Here you are/go."
+Here `you are/go`."

 ## 125. here ## adverb
 /hɪr/ here you are/here it is, etc.